alexmags/ADTiersOfJoy/README.md

 (!)
 Test in a lab.
 Don't experiment in live envronment.
 Replace group names with your own naming convention.
 The structure is just an example.
 Remix to your own requirements.

-To do: Combine with Pester tests to ensure Tiered Administration Model rules are followed (no lower tier accounts or groups in higher tier groups/roles)
+To do: Combine with Pester tests to ensure Tiered Administration Model rules are followed (no lower tier accounts or groups in higher tier groups/roles).
+Eg [Maester framework](https://maester.dev/)

 # Credits
 Thanks to the following folks for sharing their code: